Raise your hand if you’ve cleaned your coffee or espresso machine lately.

 - Then rinse the interior with tap water.
 Do not heat the tea kettle or water heater until it has been rinsed after decalcification is complete.

-Decalcify your machines at least every six months, or according to manufacturer’s instructions.
+Decalcify your machines at least every six months, or according to the manufacturer’s instructions.

 Durgol Special Descaler